tyntec/node-red-contrib-tyntec/CONTRIBUTING.md

 **NOTE: Be sure to merge the latest from "upstream" before making a pull request.**

+## Release new version

+All commit messages have to be in the format of the [conventionalcommits.org](https://conventionalcommits.org) specification.

+1. Make sure your are on the `main` branch.
+2. Make sure you have committed everything and your code is working.
+3. Run `npm run release`
+4. Push your changes to the repository and the `main` branch.
+5. The Github Action will automatically release a new version to npmjs.com (https://npmjs.org/package/@tyntec/node-red-contrib-tyntec).

+For more detailed instructions read [standard-version documentation](https://github.com/conventional-changelog/standard-version).

 ## Copyright and Licensing

 The @tyntec/node-red-contrib-tyntec open source project is licensed under the [MIT License](LICENSE).